-Inputs used in estimating fair values of financial instruments carried at amortized cost and categorized under Level 3 include risk-free rates.
+Inputs used in estimating fair values of financial instruments carried at amortized cost and categorized under Level 2 include risk-free rates.
+There were no transfers made between each level in 2022 and 2021.

 6. Due from BSP, Due from Other Banks, and SPURA